-- the prospects of UB-612 and other product candidates, including the timing of data from our clinical trials for UB-612 and other product candidates and our ability to obtain and maintain regulatory approval for our product candidates; - our ability to develop and commercialize new products and product candidates; - our ability to leverage our Vaxxine Platform; - the rate and degree of market acceptance of our products and product candidates; - our status as a clinical-stage company and estimates of our addressable market, market growth, future revenue, expenses, capital requirements and our needs for additional financing; - our ability to comply with multiple legal and regulatory systems relating to privacy, tax, anti-corruption and other applicable laws; - our ability to hire and retain key personnel and to manage our future growth effectively; - · competitive companies and technologies and our industry and our ability to compete; - our and our collaborators', including United Biomedical's ("UBI"), ability and willingness to obtain, maintain, defend and enforce our intellectual property protection for our proprietary and collaborative product candidates, and the scope of such protection; - the performance of third-party suppliers and manufacturers and our ability to find additional suppliers and manufacturers: - our ability and the potential to successfully manufacture our product candidates for pre-clinical use, for clinical trials and on a larger scale for commercial use, if approved; - the ability and willingness of our third-party collaborators to continue research and development activities relating to our product candidates; - general economic, political, demographic and business conditions in the United States, Taiwan and other jurisdictions; - the potential effects of government regulation, including regulatory developments in the United States and other jurisdictions: - ability to obtain additional financing in future offerings;
+- the prospects of UB-612 and other product candidates, including the timing of data from our clinical trials and our ability to obtain and maintain regulatory approval for our product candidates; - our ability to develop and commercialize new products and product candidates; - our substantial doubt about our ability to continue as a going concern; - our ability to leverage our AIM Platform (defined below); - the rate and degree of market acceptance of our products and product candidates; - decreased demand for our COVID-19 product candidate, if and when such product candidate is approved; - our status as a clinical-stage company and estimates of our addressable market, market growth, future revenue, expenses, capital requirements and our needs for additional financing; - our ability to comply with multiple legal and regulatory systems relating to privacy, tax, anti-corruption and other applicable laws; - our ability to hire and retain key personnel and to manage our future growth effectively; - competitive companies and technologies, including existing third party approved and market accepted products in our industry and our ability to compete; - our and our collaborators', including United Biomedical's ("UBI"), ability and willingness to obtain, maintain, defend and enforce our intellectual property protection for our proprietary and collaborative product candidates, and the scope of such protection; - the performance of third-party suppliers and manufacturers and our ability to find additional suppliers and manufacturers; - our ability and the potential to successfully manufacture our product candidates for pre-clinical use, for clinical trials and on a larger scale for commercial use, if approved; - the ability and willingness of our third-party collaborators to continue research and development activities relating to our product candidates; - general economic, political, demographic and business conditions in the United States, Taiwan and other jurisdictions;

-- expectations about market trends; and - the effects of the Russia-Ukraine conflict and the COVID-19 pandemic on business operations, the initiation, development and operation of our clinical trials and patient enrollment of our clinical trials.
+- the potential effects of government regulation, including regulatory developments in the United States and other jurisdictions; - our ability to obtain additional financing in future offerings; - our ability to maintain our listing on The Nasdaq Global Market; - expectations about market trends; and - the effects of the ongoing conflicts between Russia and Ukraine or Israel and Hamas and increased tension between Taiwan and China on business operations, the initiation, development and operation of our clinical trials and patient enrollment of our clinical trials.

 We discuss many of these factors in greater detail under Item 1A.
-"Risk Factors."
-These risk factors are not exhaustive and other sections of this report may include additional factors which could adversely impact our business and financial performance.
+"RiskFactors."
+These risk factors arenot exhaustive and other sections of this report may include additional factors which could adversely impact our business and financial performance.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.